jbossios/ATLAS_FCS_keras2lwtnn/README.md

 ### Create Variables.json file

-*Variables.json* should specify the name of the input variables (features) and of the labels (targets)
+Create *Variables.json* file which should specify the name of the input variables (features) and of the labels (targets), and place it at the same place you placed the models (h5 files)

 Example: